lefie1231/CausalInference_ML/0_LiteratureReview/README.md

   -   - Pre-training test (PTT) regression including pre-treatment earnings (to check common trends assumption for causal interpretation, good if insignificant difference between treated and control group of rejected participants)
        - Model restriction tests (MRTs) by including extraneaous information (pre-treatment earnings) in the regression (good if insignificant)
   - **Outcomes**: Positive impact on earnings 2 and 3 years after training (for all randomly assigned courses and most non-randomly assigned courses) under LC, FE and RG estimators, insignificant under MRG
-  - **Relation to the Project**: They in part have a very similar setting (randomly assigned treatment), I want to use their idea of using pre-treatment earnings for a common trends test (to hopefully be able to give a causal interpretation)
+  - **Relation to the Project**: They in part have a very similar setting (randomly assigned treatment), I want to use their idea of using pre-treatment earnings for a common trends test.

 - **Source 3**: Doerr & Novella (2024): The long-term effects of job training on labor market and skills outcomes in Chile